 chair.
 “This award is given to local businesses who have demonstrated a commitment to energy conservation, energy efficiency and sustainability.
 Our campus Green Team is leading the way toward these goals.”

 Cleaning with ionized water is one way the Superior campus has reduced their carbon footprint.
 Ionized water is created by utilizing water that is first infused with oxygen.
 The oxygenated water then flows through a cell where an electric current is applied.

 “By using ionized water to scrub and clean floors we eliminate the need for chemicals,” explains Pete Gamache, WITC-Superior facility maintenance supervisor.
 “It’s just water in and water out, with no chemicals going down the drains.
 I’m very impressed with the results.”

 Just like ripples in a pond, embracing the green life as a college has the potential to make a difference as it spreads out into the surrounding communities.

-“WITC is striving to integrate sustainability into our programs while ‘walking the talk’ in how we operate the college and campuses,” says Dr. Ted May, academic dean and co-chair of the Renewable Energy and Sustainability committee.
+“WITC is striving to integrate sustainability into our programs while ‘walking the talk’ in how we operate the college and campuses,” says Dr. Ted May, academic dean.
 “We believe it is the best thing for the present and future economy, and being responsible to our taxpayers.”